. . . and Keyboards

-There have long been a couple of main methods of presenting Esperanto’s ‘hatted’ letters on computers.
-One dates back before computers to Zamenhof who in his day was a keen user of typewriters.
-He used ‘h’ to represent the ‘hat’, placing it after the letter, e.g. ch, gh, hh, etc. This has a few problems.
-Besides looking strange and adding heaviness to the text it could occasionally cause confusion or amusement where the ‘h’ was needed in its true role, e.g. chashundo, senchava.
+Zamenhof wanted a fully phonetic alphabet, one with a single letter for each sound, an aim upheld in many modern languages.
+As a keen user of the typewriter he was aware he also needed an easy solution for standard machines.
+He chose to use ‘h’ to represent the ‘hat’, placing it after the letter, e.g. ch, gh, hh, etc. This was widely accepted but has a few problems.
+Besides looking strange and adding heaviness to typed text compared to one hand written or one executed with a specially designed keyboard, the use of ‘h’ could occasionally cause confusion or amusement, e.g. chashundo, senchava.
 Of course a hyphen would suffice, so chas-hundo, senc-hava.
-Another problem is that the h-method upsets the alphabetic order of roots, e.g. fresha precedes fresko, instead correctly – fresko, freŝa
+A more serious problem is that the h-method upsets the alphabetic order of roots in a dictionary, e.g. fresha precedes fresko, instead of the correct order fresko, freŝa

-The second main method of representing hats is more recent, i.e. placing ‘x’ after the character needing a hat, i.e. cx, gx, hx. etc. This may look even stranger than ‘ch’ etc but it solves the problems mentioned above – no confusion and alphabetic order is maintained.
+In recent years a second method of representing hats in print is often used.
+It places ‘x’ after the character needing a ‘hat’, i.e. cx, gx, hx. etc. This may look even stranger than ‘ch’ etc but it solves the problems mentioned above – no confusion and alphabetic order is maintained.

-A number of redesigned keyboard layouts has appeared, but in recent years the most popular method of producing hatted letters has been to use Jurij Finkel’s program ‘Ek’.
+A number of redesigned computer keyboards has appeared.
+In recent years the most popular method of producing hatted letters has been Jurij Finkel’s program ‘Ek’.
 Now in version 3.9 it works well with all Windows.
 Alas not with every program.
-In Google Mail, for instance, Ek can block the use of the Return key.
+In Google Mail, for instance, ‘Ek’ can block the use of the Return key.
 This can be solved by disengaging and reengaging the utility as needed.
-A second similar utility is Tajpi by Thomas James.
-It has become more popular as the more recently modified.
+A second similar utility is ‘Tajpi’ by Thomas James.
+It has become more popular as the more recently updated.

 For those using Mac OS X systems it is possible to use one of a number of extended keyboard layouts.
 Which layout depends on which version of the system you are running.
 Consult the article on Esperanto Orthography in Wikipedia.
 Another neat way of producing hatted text is via the online keyboard which includes key presses such as Ctrl+C, Ctrl+G etc.

-From the birth of Esperanto there have been criticisms of circumflexes as a device, but it has been hard to deny that their use lightens the appearance of text and avoids confusions.
+From the birth of Esperanto there have been criticisms of circumflexes as a device, but it has been hard to deny that their use lightens the appearance of text and avoids any confusion and ambiguity.
 They make the printed language easy to recognise and aesthetically pleasing, especially when a typeset is designed to take full advantage of their presence.